StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Metrics

-Metrics can be sent to the receiver API using the `metrics` property.
+Metrics can be sent to the StackState receiver API using the `metrics` property.
 Every metric has the following details:

 - **name** - The metric name.
 Must not start with any of the following prefixes: `host`, `labels`, `name`, `tags` , `timeReceived`, `timestamp`, `tags` or `values`.
 - **timestamp** - The epoch timestamp of the metric.